bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 All the code for the HTML5 client is inside the `bigbluebutton/bigbluebutton-html5/app` folder.
 It mainly consists of LESS, HTML and CoffeeScript files.

 ### CoffeeScript
 CoffeeScript is a language that compiles into JavaScript.
 It offers several advantages over JavaScript, especially that the code is usually a lot smaller and easier to maintain.
-Code in CoffeeScript can be run by Meteor.js thanks to a CoffeeScript plugin
+Code in CoffeeScript can be run by Meteor.js thanks to a CoffeeScript [package](https://atmospherejs.com/meteor/coffeescript).

 ### WhiteboardPaperModel and Raphaël